Hempstead deputy police chief found not guilty in corruption trial

 During the trial, prosecutors played a series of recorded phone calls gleaned from a court-authorized wiretap, including multiple conversations between Holland and Pettus, to try to show that the deputy chief broke the law.

+Sturim said he was convinced Holland met Pettus "surreptitiously" and gave him $1,000, money he said Holland "hoped would help his chances in obtaining a promotion."
+But the judge said to prove the third-degree bribery charge against Holland, prosecutors had to demonstrate Holland conferred a benefit on Pettus because of an agreement that Pettus' vote or action would be thereby influenced.

+"Under the facts of the case, I don't believe that the evidence proves an agreement or understanding beyond a reasonable doubt," Sturim concluded.

-Investigators were listening when Holland and Pettus arranged during a wiretapped call to meet in the restaurant parking lot for the exchange, a location that Holland said should be "somewhere discreet," according to evidence in the case.
+Investigators had been listening when Holland and Pettus arranged during a wiretapped call to meet in the parking lot for an exchange, a location Holland said should be "somewhere discreet," according to evidence in the case.

-Holland then told Shea he’d given Pettus a $1,000 campaign contribution, according to court proceedings.

-A day before the alleged bribe, investigators also recorded what prosecutors said was another pivotal conversation between Holland and Pettus.
+A day before the cash exchange, investigators also recorded what prosecutors said was another pivotal conversation between Holland and Pettus.
 They said Holland told Pettus he was going to call him the next day and give him something after Holland lobbied Pettus for promotion and Pettus talked about a different police official giving him $1,000 every time he ran for office.

 The bench trial before Sturim followed a mistrial in a jury proceeding last month after the judge found the prosecution didn’t disclose wiretap evidence the defense said bolstered Holland’s contention that the money was a campaign contribution.